secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-belgium/index.html.md

   - Dads are given 10 days, three of which are 100% paid.
 The remaining seven can be used during the baby's first four months.
     * To process a paternity leave, GitLab will notify the payroll provider who will conversely update the pay code and notify the social office.
   - Parental leave should be requested by the employee and registered by three months before the start of leave.
 * Statutory Vacation Leave
   - Full time employees are entitled to 20 statutory vacation days per year.
 If a team member leaves GitLab, the company will prepare a vacation certificate with the number of unused vacation days in the current year and early vacation pay for the vacation days that were already accruied for the following year.
 The employee can then hand over these documents to their next employer to determine vacation entitlements.
-Similarly, GitLab requires the vacation certificate from new team member's previous employer to ensure vacation pay is properly calculated and added to June payroll.<br>
+Similarly, GitLab requires the vacation certificate from new team member's previous employer to ensure vacation pay is properly calculated and added to June payroll.
+  - Vacation Leave runs concurrently with GitLab PTO.
+Team members must designate any vacation time taken as `Vacation` in PTO by Roots to ensure that vacation entitlement is properly tracked.<br>

 ***Note: GitLab has a global [`no ask time off policy`](/handbook/paid-time-off/#paid-time-off), which is the guideline for all GitLab employees globally.
 We highlight statutory requirements for some countries as well to insure local compliance, but stress that our Paid Time Off policy is applicable for all GitLab team members globally irrespective of local policy.***